comfortablynick/dotfiles/.config/nvim/README.md

 ## Configuration todo

-- [ ] Fix completion-nvim buffer completion
+- [X] Fix completion-nvim buffer completion
 - [ ] Implement `<Tab>` through all buffers (and switch tabs if needed)
+- [ ] Add generic interface to toggle quickfix/loclist
 - [ ] Replicate `cbefore` and `cafter` behavior for nvim in lua

 ## Plugin ideas